adelolmo/adguardhome-debian/README.md

 # systemctl stop adguardhome
 # systemctl restart adguardhome
 ```

+### How to configure

+The configuration file is located in `/etc/opt/adguardhome/AdGuardHome.yaml`.

+The log output is created in `/var/log/adguardhome/adguardhome.log`.

+AdGuardHome creates application files under `/var/opt/adguardhome` directory.

 Instructions of how to configure `AdGuardHome` are out of the scope of this readme.
 Refer to https://github.com/AdguardTeam/AdGuardHome/wiki for details about configuration.

 ## How to build